All Episodes

 You know what I mean?

-Bro, this make four sandwiches.
+Bro, just make four sandwiches.

-They fucking, it's like they can make three, but they can't make four, man.
+It's like they can make three, but they can't make four, man.

 I mean, that's what you do.